Self-interaction and transport of solvated electrons in molten salts: Introduction

 The adiabatic variation of the potential energy surface determined by the nuclear dynamics is a natural playground for Thouless' theory of charge pumping;\cite{thouless1983quantization, niu1984quantised} in particular, the theorem of charge quantization, together with a recently discovered gauge invariance of transport coefficients,\cite{marcolongo2016microscopic,grasselli2019topological,grasselli2021invariance} provide a theoretical foundation for describing the charge-transport properties of ionic conductors according to the topology of their electronic structure.
-Notably, topological arguments demonstrate that in non-stoichiometric systems, which feature dissolved electrons, nontrivial charge transport can occur.
-This means that adiabatic transport of charge can take place even without a net ionic displacement.\cite{pegolo2020oxidation, pegolo2022topology} This happens in non-stoichiometric molten salts such as metal-metal halide solutions, where the electrical (ionic) conductivity can be recast as the sum of a part due to ions and one due to solvated electrons alone, the two contributions being uncorrelated from one another,\cite{pegolo2020oxidation, pegolo2022topology} resulting in an increased electrical conductivity even before the NM-M transition.\cite{bronstein1958electrical} The whole machinery behind these concepts is rooted in the modern theory of polarization;\cite{king1993theory, resta1994macroscopic} the latter provides also a mean to rigorously characterize the electronically insulating state by exploiting its defining feature, i.e. the absence of dc conductivity, in terms of the localization of the electronic wavefunction.\cite{resta1999electron}
+Notably, topological arguments demonstrate that in non-stoichiometric systems, which feature dissolved electrons, nontrivial charge transport can occur, meaning that adiabatic transport of charge can take place even without a net ionic displacement.\cite{pegolo2020oxidation, pegolo2022topology} This happens in non-stoichiometric molten salts such as metal/metal-halide solutions, where the electrical (ionic) conductivity can be recast as the sum of a part due to ions and one due to solvated electrons alone, the two contributions being uncorrelated from one another,\cite{pegolo2020oxidation, pegolo2022topology} resulting in a much increased electrical conductivity even before the NM-M transition.\cite{bronstein1958electrical} The whole machinery behind these concepts is rooted in the modern theory of polarization;\cite{king1993theory, resta1994macroscopic} the latter provides also a means to rigorously characterize the electronically insulating state by exploiting its defining feature, i.e. the absence of dc conductivity, in terms of the localization of the electronic wavefunction.\cite{resta1999electron}